-Red Bay, LLC purchased the 13,662 square foot retail building in the New Centre Drive Commercial Park in Wilmington, NC in 2008.
+Red Bay, LLC purchased the 13,662 square foot retail building in the New Centre Drive Commercial Park in Wilmington, NC.
 The commercial park consists of hotels, restaurants, offices and retailers and is conveniently located across from the New Centre Market Shopping Center, whose tenants include Target, OfficeMax, PetSmart, Party City and Chick-fil-A. Originally constructed in 2001, the center has excellent vehicular traffic, visibility and a widely popular anchor tenant in Plato’s Closet.
-In 2014, Red Bay decided to divest itself of its local commercial real estate holdings and hired CBC Sun Coast Partners to handle this sale.
+Red Bay decided to divest itself of its local commercial real estate holdings and hired CBC Sun Coast Partners to handle this sale.

 Coldwell Banker Commercial Sun Coast Partners completed a pre-sale analysis of the property and helped Red Bay establish an asking price.
 A buyer was found, and during the due diligence, Coldwell Banker Commercial Sun Coast Partners discovered a number of irregularities that could potentially delay the closing, dissuade the buyer or derail the deal completely.
 For one thing, the Center’s tenants had first right of refusal to buy the property in lieu of a 3rd party.
 Although time-consuming, the go-ahead was eventually granted.
 More problematic, however, was the condition of the Center’s Property Owners Association (POA).
 After a thorough review, Red Bay and Coldwell Banker Commercial Sun Coast Partners determined that the POA was never fully released to the tenants by the original developer.
 The buyer did not want to close until the POA documentation was redrawn and voted upon by the tenants.